usnistgov/5gdeploy/README.md

 ![5gdeploy logo](docs/5gdeploy-logo.svg)

-This software is developed at the [Smart Connected Systems Division](https://www.nist.gov/ctl/smart-connected-systems-division) of the [National Institute of Standards and Technology](https://www.nist.gov/).
+This software is developed at the [Communications Technology Laboratory](https://www.nist.gov/ctl) of the [National Institute of Standards and Technology](https://www.nist.gov/).
 It is no longer in development but may see occasional maintenance updates.

 ## Documentation